Skip to main content

 • Notice that the columns denoting the count for each gender are reversed from the order in which they are shown on Christian records, with females being recorded on the left and males on the right here.

-• For males, the circumcision was generally recorded right below the birth date.
+• For males, circumcision was generally recorded right below the birth date.
 For females, any portion of the record giving reference to circumcision was left blank.

 Paragraph Format